au-research/raido/api-svc/readme.md

-Schema migrations are carried out via Flyway, keeping backwards compatibility between the new schema and the previous version of the api-svc so the two can be deployed indepedently without either the api-svc or DB having to be taken offline.
+Schema migrations are carried out via Flyway, keeping backwards compatibility between the new schema and the previous version of the api-svc so the two can be deployed independently without either the api-svc or DB having to be taken offline.

 # Upgrading / patching compute instances